-Nuclear power allowed submarines to operate for about twenty years without the need for refueling.
-Food supply became the only time limit for a nuclear submarine at sea.
-Since then, similar technologies have been developed to power aircraft carriers.
+Nuclear power has revolutionized the way ships operate, allowing them to stay at sea for extended periods of time without the need for refueling.
+Submarines were the first to benefit from this technology, with food supply becoming the only limitation for their time at sea.
+Since then, similar technologies have been developed to power aircraft carriers and other vessels.
 The power of the reactor ranges from 10 MWt (in a prototype) to 200 MWt in the largest submarines and 300 MWt in surface ships, such as Kirov class battlecruisers.

 A figure of 550 MWt each is quoted for two A4W units on Nimitz class carriers, and these supply 104 MW of axle each (USS Enterprise had eight A2W units of 26 MW of axle and was refueled three times).
 Gerald Ford class aircraft carriers have more powerful and simple A1B jets that are reportedly at least 25% more powerful than the A4W, therefore around 700 MWt, but which drive a ship that, apart from steam turbine propulsion, is fully electric, including an aircraft launch system electromagnetic or a catapult.
 Consequently, the boat has approximately three times the electrical capacity of the Nimitz class.
 Ford class A1B reactors are designed for refueling over an average operating life of 50 years.